TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 ### What kind of insights do we get from these dashboards? ⚛️

-1 -->  <ins>_Pod monitoring dashboard:-_</ins>
+ <ins>_Pod monitoring dashboard:-_</ins>

 **Metrics + data --> specifically for individual pods.**
-➡️ This will include pod status, CPU / memory usage, network usage, the volume of logs produced, the number of restarts etc

 </br>

-> _We'll then be aware about underlying issues with the pods👍_
+> _We'll then be able to gauge underlying issues with the pods👍 ➡️ This will include pod status, CPU / memory usage, network usage, the volume of logs produced, the number of restarts etc._

 </br>

-2 --> <ins>_Cluster Monitoring dashboard ☸️ :-_</ins>
+ <ins>_Cluster Monitoring dashboard ☸️ :-_</ins>

 &rarr; **Overall health of the k8s cluster with all its components -  nodes, services and deployments**